yarrabowmen/yarrabowmen.github.io/content/score.md

 title: 'Scoring'
 ---

 For Club members we host a scoring record.
-If your name is not on the list and you would like to record your scores via this website please contact the club recorder (Stuart) to add you to the database.
+If your name is not in the Archer list and you would like to record your shooting scores via this website please contact the club recorder (Stuart) to add you to the database.

 * [Start scoring](https://yarra.bhca.net.au/Live/)
 * [Browse history](https://yarra.bhca.net.au/)